So here we are, already onto our final issue for this school year.

 “To provide a range of jackets, trousers and skirts to mix and match to suit your style and morphology,” explains this young 31-year-old entrepreneur, honoured to have received so much praise.

 Finally, let’s hit the road alongside Nicolas Gumy (BACHELOR 18), winner of the audencia prize.
-His idea: to give a second life to old gas-fired combi vans (former EDF-type vans) and convert them into fitted-out campers that are 100% self-sufficient in electricity.
+His idea: to give a second electric life to mythical Volkswagen combis to allow everyone to travel in a more ecological way in Brittany and throughout France.

 A real booster